AndreasChristensen89/cleaner-copenhagen/README.md

 ### The User
 * What are the goals for a first time visitor
    * Quickly understand what the group is doing, and where and when it is operating
-   * Be able to naviagte effortless through the pages
+   * Be able to navigate effortless through the pages
    * Easily reach the contact page and understand how to contact the group
 * What are the goals for a returning visitor
    * Confirm meeting points/times